aloilor/aloilor.github.io/_posts/2024-09-04-manga-scraper-alert.md

 I'm going to be following a Test Driven Development approach, using pytest and unittest.mock to properly test every functionality of the application.
 I will aim to have at least 85% code coverage.

 # Database: SQL
-No need to use a NoSQL database, I'll use a relational database with something like PostgreSQL or SQLite as DBMS.
+No need to use a NoSQL database, I'll use a relational database with something like PostgreSQL, MySQL or SQLite as DBMS.
 The following are the tables I'm probably going to need to setup the application:

 **Subscribers table - subscribers**
 - id (Primary Key)
 - email_address (string)
+- subscriptions (string)

 **Manga Releases table - manga_releases**
 - id (Primary Key)